Skip links

 Kilauea Point is listed on the State and National Registers of Historic Places.
 After the light was decommissioned in 1976, the US Fish and Wildlife Service acquired it in 1985 and currently manages the 31-acre site as part of a 203-acre wildlife refuge.

-Location: End of Kilauea Rd,Kilauea, HI 96754
+End of Kilauea Rd,Kilauea, HI 96754